anhnguyendepocen/IPSA_USP_EADA_2018/README.md

 ### Instructions and Objective

-The following laboratories were prepared as activies for the Essentials of Applied Data Analysis course at IPSA-USP Summer School 2017.
+The following laboratories were prepared as activies for the Essentials of Applied Data Analysis course at IPSA-USP Summer School 2018.
 The main goal is to prepare you to learn the basics of data management and analysis using Stata, which is one of the most popular statistical packages in political science and economics.

-The idea is that you learn by yourself, with my, as well as Victor's, help and support.
+The idea is that you learn by yourself, with my, as well as Flávios's, help and support.
 In my experience, when students learn by doing -- and not by following me on the board -- and have a reference material to go back to whenever they want (this labs will be online for indefinite time), they learn a lot more.

 Start in sequence by clicking in the links bellow.
 We do have a daily goal for the laboratories.
 However, it is very, very important that you don't rush.
 Better learn well a part of the material than learn less by trying to cover everything too fast.
 Even though the module lasts for only one week, you can finish it whenever you want and there will be no assessment of your skill at the end of the course.